 Back down on the Pacific coast our last stop in Costa Rica is at the well-renowned Manuel Antonio beach where you have the option of spending the day in Manuel Antonio N.P. with plenty of wildlife and pristine beaches on offer.

 We now head for Panama City, the capital, where the world’s greatest shortcut and engineering marvel, ‘The Big Ditch’ or Panama Canal is something that has to be seen to be believed.

 As the road ends shortly after Panama City it is from here that we must ship our expedition vehicle to Colombia.
 We estimate that the shipping and customs should take about 1 week to complete so this is a good opportunity to have a break from the truck and head out on your own for a while.
 Sailing on a yacht from Panama to Colombia via the San Blas Islands is a popular option.
 Whatever you choose to do we will meet back up in Cartagena approximately 1 week after Panama.

-We meet our truck at the port town of Cartagena on the Caribbean coast.
-Legendary for both its outstanding beauty and fascinating history, this town really is a living museum of colonial Spanish architecture.
-Please note that we depart Cartagena the day after we regroup so if you would like more time here you should arrive a few days exploration.
+We regroup in the legendary port of Cartagena on the Caribbean coast.
+Well known for both its outstanding beauty and fascinating history this city really is a living museum of colonial Spanish architecture.
+Please note that we depart Cartagena the day after we regroup so if you would like more time here you should arrive a few days prior to departure.